Ahmadooof/first-react-app/README.md

-# React App
+# Hello World React App
 this repo contains a dockerizing react hello world application + Nodemon which monitor the docker container changes.

 # Usage
--download the repo
+1-download or pull the repo

--navigate to the app path and enter this command: docker-compose up -d --build
+2-navigate to the app path and enter this command:

+<code>docker-compose up -d --build</code>

 that's it!